Followers

 Cold and Stalemate at Whitemarsh

-This week marked the anniversary of Whitemarsh: the last phase of the third year of the American struggle for independence.
-For several cold winter days, rebels and redcoats marched and countermarched as General George Washington hoped to lure the British General Howe into an end of year disaster.
+This week marked the anniversary of Whitemarsh: the final part of the third year of the American fight for independence.
+For several cold winter days, rebels and redcoats marched and counter-marched as General George Washington aimed to lure British General Howe into an end-of-year disaster.

 Background